hmojicag/hmojicag.github.io/progra-web/index.md

 This is the main site of the course "Web Development" I teach in FIME UANL.
 Have Fun

+A tale about how programming was made in the era of punched cards: [Computer History](http://www.columbia.edu/cu/computinghistory/fisk.pdf)

 ## This Section is for FIME UANL Students Only